-9 popular activities in Munich
+9 great activities to do in Munich in any weather

 Munich offers leisure activities all throughout the year that are hard to beat.
 Whether they are indoors or out in the fresh air – there is a lot to do.